 Trout is both a popular table fish, as well as a sports fish.
-Some anglers rate their recreational value over their table value so choice to practice catch and release.
+Some anglers rate their recreational value over their table value so choose to practice catch and release.
 I personally, do not rate trout that highly for eating.
 I feel there are plenty of other fish which taste better, but over the years I have taken enough trout home to have a pretty firm opinion on their eating value.

 On the other end of the spectrum, trout that live in waterways with a muddy bottom often pick up the taste of their environment.
-These trout largely feed upon nymphs, snails and other insect life.
-The flesh can taste bitter, musty and even muddy.
+These trout largely feed upon nymphs, snails, and other insect life.
+The flesh can taste bitter, musty, and even muddy.

 One possible exception is trout which have been feeding upon mice.
 I personally have never eaten a mouse trout.
 But I knew someone who had, and he reported the flesh tasted a bit strange.
 Just something to keep in mind before taking a trout fat full of rodents home for dinner.

 Diet is not the only consideration.
 I much prefer to eat fish from clean flowing water, preferably with a gravelly or stone bottom.
 I also tend to prefer river trout, over trout which live in lakes.
 But that might just be a confirmation bias on my part.